thilaire/missionBoard/docs/functionalities.md

 # Functionnalities

-This is the list of the functionalities I wanted for the *Mission Board* Once defined, it allows me to know the buttons, switches, displays, ...
-I need, to decide how to pilot them (see TM1638) and to define the software (its behavior):
+This is the list of the functionalities I wanted for the *Mission Board*.

+Once defined, it allows me to list all the buttons, switches, displays, ...
+I need, to decide how to pilot them (see [TM1638](TM1638.md) and [inputs/outputs list](io.md)) and to define the software (its behavior):

 - Start:
   - [Start/Mode](#start-power-mode)